 8 November 2019

-This Lords Bill strengthens victims’ rights and the support they receive.
-It creates new statutory rights under the Victims’ Code, requires local policing bodies to assess victims’ services, expands the duties of the Victims and Witnesses Commissioner, lets victims request a review if a decision not to prosecute is made, sets up reviews into certain homicide cases with no charges, and obliges some professionals to notify suspected cases of child sexual abuse.
+This bill would add new statutory rights for crime victims under the Victims’ Code, require local policing bodies to assess victims’ services, and strengthen the role of the Commissioner for Victims and Witnesses.
+It would also let victims request a review if a decision not to prosecute is made, set up reviews into certain homicide cases with no charges, and require professionals to notify suspected cases of child sexual abuse.
+It is currently at the second reading stage in the House of Lords.

 Generated 21 February 2026